 The Oxnard Forebay is a prime groundwater recharge area that is impacted by nitrogen discharges, mainly from densely populated communities (some still using septic systems), and agricultural areas.
 The Forebay is a vital part to the County's water resources.
 Approximately 250,000 people obtain at least a portion of their water supplies from water originating in the Forebay.
-The County of Ventura and Regional Board undertook a study of septic systems in the area and in August 1999 the Regional Board adopted a Basin Plan amendment to prohibit septic systems in the unincorporated areas of El Rio.
-Subsequently septic systems in El Rio and Oxnard were removed and residents were connected to the nearby sewer system.
+The County of Ventura and Regional Board studied septic systems in the area.
+In August 1999, the Regional Board adopted a Basin Plan amendment to prohibit septic systems in the unincorporated areas of El Rio.
+Subsequently, septic systems in El Rio and Oxnard were removed, and residents were connected to the nearby sewer system.